 A parallelogram is a two-dimensional geometrical shape, whose sides are parallel with each other.
-It is made up of four sides, where the pair of parallel sides are equal in length.
-Also, the opposite angles of a parallelogram are equal to each other.
+It is a polygon having four sides, where the pair of parallel sides are equal in length.
+Also, the interior opposite angles of a parallelogram are equal to each other.
 The area of parallelogram depends on the base and height of it.

 In geometry, you must have learned about many 2D shapes and sizes such as circle, square, rectangle, rhombus, etc. All of these shapes have a different set of properties.
 Also, the area and perimeter formulas of these shapes vary with each other, used to solve many problems.
 Let us learn here the definition, formulas and properties of a parallelogram.